Tops on House Democrats' to-do list: Try to end shutdown

 Republican Rep. Kevin McCarthy of California, the incoming minority leader, panned the Democratic effort to reopen government without wall money.

-Democrats vow to stay united as they work to reopen government, and press on with the priorities.
+Democrats vow to stay united as they work to reopen government and press on with the priorities.

 "As my mother used to say, 'This too shall pass,'" Jeffries said.
 "We will get past this shutdown and there will be ample opportunity for us to communicate with the American people and get things done on their behalf."